freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 60.1

 That's the absolute path to the `bash` interpreter.
-You can tell your program to use it by placing a "shebang" at the very top of the file like this: `#!<path_to_interpreter>`.
-Add a "shebang" at the very top of your file, the one you want looks like this: `#!/bin/bash`.
+You can tell your program to use it by placing a `shebang` at the very top of the file like this: `#!<path_to_interpreter>`.
+Add a `shebang` at the very top of your file, the one you want looks like this: `#!/bin/bash`.

 #### HINTS